awilcox83/dsRNA-sequencing/README.md

 3) mapping_percentages.R: This file is the R script used to generate the figure showing the percentage of reads that map to phi-6 under different treatments before sequencing.
 It saves its plot as a PDF.

 4) mutation_counter.py:  This script takes a vcf file and bam-readcount file, counts the total mutations and total bases sequenced, and calculates a phred score (assuming every mutation is an error).
 It saves its output as a txt file.

+5) readAccuracy.R:  This file is the R script used to run the shadow regression analyses and check read accuracy.
+It saves its plots as PDFs.